Q & A :

 Long Answer: The healing process takes time.
 If you were to break an arm, the medical physician would cast it and you would be instructed to keep it in the cast for approximately six to eight weeks.
 That is because this is the typical healing time for bone.
 When dealing with spinal misalignment, the integrity of the musculature and ligaments has been compromised and you must allow adequate time for these structures to heal in the aligned position.
 The longer your spine has been out of alignment, the more possible damage has occurred and therefore the more required healing time.

 Symptoms are the last to show up and the first to leave (think of how cancer or heart attacks occur).
 A symptom-free state does not necessarily mean healing has completed or that you are in your optimal alignment.
-Once your body begins showing signs that it is stabilizing and holding alignment for an extended period of time, recommended time between visits will be lengthened.
+Once your body begins showing signs that it is stabilizing and holding alignment for an extended period of time, recommended time between visits are lengthened.

 Short Answer: Symptoms can occur after years of altered function.
 We feel prevention and optimization is better that reactive, distress care.